-- 194. The impact that Neighbourhood Plan policies have on influencing the shape and direction of development across the Plan area during the Plan period will be monitored by Cossall Parish Council. - 195.
+- 194. The impact that Neighbourhood Plan policies have on influencing the shape and direction of development across the Plan area during the Plan period will be monitored by the Neighbourhood Plan Steering Group. - 195.
 If it is apparent that any policy in this Plan has unintended consequences or is ineffective it will be reviewed.
 It is the expectation of the Neighbourhood Plan Steering Group and the Parish Council that there will be a review of the Plan 5 years after it has been made. - 196.
-Any amendments to the Plan will only be made following consultation with Broxtowe Borough Council, local residents and other statutory stake holders as required by legislation.
+Any amendments to the Plan will only be made following consultation with Broxtowe Borough Council, local residents, neighbours notably Awsworth Parish Council and other statutory stake holders as required by legislation.